elbkr/yagpdb-cc/Black Wolf Woof/README.md

 ---

-## Other custom command repositories

-[Official Repo](https://github.com/yagpdb-cc/yagpdb-cc): The official custom command repository.
-If you are searching for more custom commands you will find a lot of them there :).
-[Pedro's Repo](https://github.com/Pedro-Pessoa/yagpdb-cc/tree/Tickets/tickets): A fork of the official repo but with an amazing ticket system.

-There are way more repositories that have custom command codes, but they are not official.
-If you are looking for them just look for `yagpdb-cc` on GitHub.
-We will not guarantee that the other user repositories are safe to use.

----

 ## License

 You do not have to include [the full license](https://github.com/BlackWolfWoof/yagpdb-cc/blob/master/LICENSE) in the code because it is too long.
 That's why I made [this small text](#small-license-text) that has to stay in the code if it is found there.